 It came out looking like a granite countertop and the ground pink/white glass somehow turned into purple.
 I like it, but this was not what I was expecting at all!
-It would probably have a different appearance if I played around with the amount of ground glass that was mixed in.
+I bet I could get a completely different result if I play around with the amount of glass that is mixed in.

 After making several coasters, I found I haven’t even used half the bottles of resin.
 I’m going to have to scour my old supplies and see what else I can come up with to use in resin.
 I can already tell this little experiment is only going to take me down a very dark path and I think it leads straight to the gallon jugs of resin.